ngocdh236/todo-web/README.md

 		`npm -v`

-3. Run
+3. In the project directory, you can run

 	`npm install`

 	Install the dependencies in the local node_modules folder

-4. In the project directory, you can run:
+4. In the project directory, you can run

 	`npm start`